savonet/book/language.md

 ### Getters {#sec:getters}

 We often want to be able to dynamically modify some parameters in a script.
-For instance, consider the operator `amplify`, which takes a float and an audio source and returns the audio amplified by the given volume factor: we can expect its type to be
+For instance, consider the operator `amplify`\indexop{amplify}, which takes a float and an audio source and returns the audio amplified by the given volume factor: we can expect its type to be